lubuntu-team/manual/source/3/3.2/3.2.11/openbox_settings.rst

 How to launch
 -------------

-To launch openbox settings from the menu :menuselection:`Preferences --> LXQt settings --> openbox settings`.
-From LXQt settings press the openbox settings button with the wrench and screwdriver on a computer window or run
+To launch openbox settings from the menu :menuselection:`Preferences --> LXQt settings --> Openbox Settings`.
+From LXQt settings press the Openbox Settings button with the wrench and screwdriver on a computer window or run

 .. code::